mccormick-wooden/glade/Assets/Prefabs/Crystal/Readme.md

 CrystalEffect events once per second when active and is activated by anything with a Crystal Effect script attached.

+Crystals will dynamically spawn near other crystals per the parameters set in the CrystalSpawner script in the prefab.
+If the CrystalManager has a beaconSpawner reference defined, a crystal will spawn near a new beacon when it lands.

 ### How to use

 1. Add a CrystalEffect script to anything you want to be affected by the crystals.
-2. (optional) Drop in a Crystal prefab
-3. (optional) Add a CrystalManager prefab in the scene and provide it a reference to the BeaconSpawner to have a crystal spawn whenever a new beacon lands.
+2. Add a CrystalManager prefab in the scene and optionally provide it a reference to the BeaconSpawner to have a crystal spawn whenever a new beacon lands.
+3. (optional) Drop in a Crystal prefab anywhere to start with a crystal in the scene.

 #### Crystal Effects
 1. CrystalHealEffect